 It is increasingly rare to find, whether in Canada, the United Kingdom or the United States, one entity carrying out the dual role described above.
 For instance, the TSX is subject to possible conflicts because it is owned by member shareholders and is also the market regulator.
 When the TSX demutualized in 2000, it established a separate subsidiary, RS Inc., which is specifically mandated to oversee member regulation.
-Under its terms of recognition, RS Inc. must be operated on a "cost-recovery basis and shall be independRS Inc. is organized in this way so as to ensure that member regulation is not a for-profit activity and that trading operations do not subsidize regulation.
+Under its terms of recognition, RS Inc. must be operated on a "cost-recovery basis and shall be independent and structurally separated from the for-profit operations of the TSX."148

+RS Inc. is organized in this way so as to ensure that member regulation is not a for-profit activity and that trading operations do not subsidize regulation.
 In addition, RS Inc. has a separate committee which reports to the TSX board and over half of its directors cannot be associated with any participating organization.
 RS Inc. has a segregated budget which is subject to the approval of its board.
 In granting the TSX recognition on these terms, the Commission was of the view that this organizational structure addressed the potential for conflict between member advocacy and market regulation at the TSX.